Small Magellanic Cloud

 (dwarf galaxy in the Local Group)

-The Small Magellanic Cloud (SMC)
+The Small Magellanic Cloud (SMC) is an galaxy

 in the Local Group about 200,000 light-years away,